 , Austin & Ally

 .
-It is also their first (and to date, only) live-action series to run for longer than 100 episodes - only Phineas and Ferb
+It is also their longest running live-action series with over 100 episodes - only Phineas and Ferb

 , which runs episodes in an 11-minute format, has more on the network.The Movie